colinzhaoust/intrinsic_fewshot_hardness/README.md

 ## Introduction

-This repo contains the code to reproduce the results in paper from our results on various few-shot adaptation methods and hardness metrics.
+This repository contains the code to reproduce the results in the paper from the performance of various few-shot adaptation methods and hardness metrics we collected.
+Detailed instructions can be found in **Heatmap_Generation.ipynb**.

 ## Data Format